Fast-track remote access and manage multiple clients

-IoT stands for the Internet of Things.
-Within our platform ecosystem, an IoT device is a Docker-capable device that runs on a Linux operating system.
+Within our ecosystem, an IoT device is any Docker-capable device that runs on a Linux operating system.
 Popular examples include Raspberry Pi and modern Industrial PCs (IPC).

-The IoT device is connected to the sensor to be read or the machine to be interacted with.
-This makes the sensor or machine available to the platform.
+The device is connected to the sensor to be read or the machine to be interacted with.
+This makes the sensor or machine available to the IoT studio.

 Any IoT device with a Linux operating system and Docker service can be used as an IoT device.
 Currently, the easiest way to get started with the IoT studio is to get a Raspberry Pi or developer kits such as NVIDIA Jetson.
 If you are planning to connect IoT devices and don’t know how, you can simply contact us.